Types of Vehicles

 Plug-In Hybrid Electric Vehicle (PHEV)

 A PHEV is similar to a conventional hybrid, but has a larger battery that can be charged by plugging into an electric outlet.
 PHEVs typically have an electric-only range of 10 to 40 miles, and a gasoline engine helps to achieve higher speeds.
 After the electric-only range is exceeded, the vehicle continues to operate as a hybrid vehicle using the gasoline engine.
-The Ford Fusion Energi plug-in is an example of a PHEV.
+The Chrysler Pacifica hybrid plug-in is an example of a PHEV.

 Extended-Range Electric Vehicle (EREV)